collab-project/arduino-lib/README.md

-Collection of Arduino framework classes.
+Collection of Arduino framework classes used in most of my projects.